erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ### `NEW_TRIE`

-Stops the witness execution.

-No substitution rules
+No substitution rules.
+This instruction is used as a "divider" when building a forest of tries.

 ### `BRANCH mask`

-This instruction pops `NBITSET(mask)` items from both node stack and hash stack (up to 16 for each one).
-Then it pushes a new branch node on the node stack that has children according to the stack; it also pushes a new hash to the hash stack.
+Replaces `NBITSET(mask)` `Node`s to the left of the instruction with a single `BranchNode` with these nodes as children according to `mask`.

 **Substitution rules**
 ```